fusionlanguage/fut/doc/reference.md

 ### Native blocks

-Code which cannot be expressed in Ć can be written in the target language using the following syntax:
+Code which cannot be expressed in Fusion can be written in the target language using the following syntax:

 ```java